subscan-explorer/projects-info/README.md

 - All the items are optional, fill in " " for those that cannot be answered at present.

-- Please use the owner account that submitted `registrar_reserve` to sign the `project information`, and fill in the signature.
+- Please use the *owner account* that submitted `registrar_reserve` to sign the `project information`, and fill in the signature.
 We will compare the submitted information with the signature.
 If it does not match, the pr will not be merged.

 - After each update of the `project information`, please sign the latest data and submit the signature.

 - Signature tool: [For Kusama](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-rpc.polkadot.io#/signing) , [For Rococo](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/signing) , [For Westend](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fwestend-rpc.polkadot.io#/signing).

 Welcome to pr to update your `project information`.

-## Example
+## Example - PR description

-> Please modify and use the owner account of ParaID to sign the following `project information`
+> Please add a description for your pr, the description includes the original data of the signature, signature account, and signature.

+**Original data of the signature - `project information`:**

 ParaID: '0',